-Mr. Crews was appointed as the controller and chief accounting officer of NEP GP in September 2016.
+Mr. Crews has served as the controller and chief accounting officer of NEP since August 2017, and served as the controller and chief accounting officer of NEP GP from September 2016 to August 2017.
 Mr. Crews has served as vice president of NEE since April 2016 and has served as vice president, controller and chief accounting officer for NEE since September 2016.
 From July 2015 to April 2016, he was a partner in the national office of Deloitte & Touche.
 From June 2013 to June 2015, Mr. Crews served as a professional accounting fellow in the Office of the Chief Accountant of the SEC.
 From June 2010 to June 2013, Mr. Crews was an audit service senior manager at Deloitte & Touche.

-Mr. Cutler was appointed as the treasurer and assistant secretary of NEP GP in March 2014.
+Mr. Cutler has served as the treasurer and assistant secretary of NEP since August 2017, and served as the treasurer and assistant secretary of NEP GP from March 2014 to August 2017.
 Mr. Cutler has also served, since 2003, as treasurer for NEE.